yashc18/yashc18/README.md

 ### 🌟 About Me
 - 💼 Currently studying Computer Engineering at **NMIET** and actively contributing to the tech community.
 - 🎨 Experienced designer and social media manager, having grown an Instagram account to **20k followers in 5 months**.
-- 🚀 Passionate about AI; exploring ways to integrate these technologies into real-world applications.
+- 🚀 Passionate about Mobile Development & AI; exploring ways to integrate these technologies into real-world applications.

 ### 🔧 Technologies & Skills
 ![Android](https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white)